KrazenLabs/dnw-recolor-mod/README.md

 # How to uninstall

-Simply deleted the "Recolor" directory within the "Mods" directory.
+Simply remove it in the Mod Manager.